doctrine/doctrine-website/source/blog/2022-03-24-opencollective.md

 to further the Doctrine project and we are actively looking to increase our funding for these goals:

-- Regulalry organize hackathons for Doctrine Core team contributors, including 3-4 days of accomodation, food and travel for roughly 10-15 people.
+- Regularly organize hackathons for Doctrine Core team contributors, including 3-4 days of accommodation, food and travel for roughly 10-15 people.

 - Infrastructure, servers and hosting.